RandomNoun7/puppetlabs-servicenow_reporting_integration/README.md

 Since the high-level setup is separate from the tests, you should be able to re-run a failed test multiple times via `bundle exec rspec spec/acceptance/path/to/test.rb`.

 **Note:** Sometimes, the modules in `spec/fixtures/modules` could be out-of-sync.
 If you see a weird error related to one of those modules, try running `bundle exec rake spec_prep` to make sure they're updated.

+## Known Issues

+- PE Console URL in Event/Incident description may not work in PE versions older than 2019.8